phermy/afrolandx-marketplace/replit.md

 - Cart items with user-product relationship
 - Notifications table for user alerts
 - Sessions table for Express session storage
+- Measurements table for custom tailoring with comprehensive body measurements

 **Key Design Decisions:**
 - Used JSONB for flexible role arrays to support multi-role users